-Financial analysts are required to present their findings in a neat, clear and straightforward manner.
-They spend most of their time with spreadsheets in MS Excel, building financial models and crunching numbers.
+Financial analysts are required to present their findings in a neat, clear, and straightforward manner.
+They spend most of their time working with spreadsheets in MS Excel, building financial models, and crunching numbers.
 These models and calculations can be pretty extensive and complex and may only be understood by the analyst who created them.
-Effective data presentation skills are critical for being a world class financial analyst.
+Effective data presentation skills are critical for being a world-class financial analyst.

-It is the job of the analyst to effectively communicate the output to the target audience, such as the management team or the company’s external investors.
-This requires focusing on the main points, facts, insights, and recommendations that will prompt necessary action from the audience.
+It is the analyst’s job to effectively communicate the output to the target audience, such as the management team or a company’s external investors.
+This requires focusing on the main points, facts, insights, and recommendations that will prompt the necessary action from the audience.

-One of the challenges is to make an intricate and elaborate work easy to comprehend through great visuals and dashboards.
+One challenge is making intricate and elaborate work easy to comprehend through great visuals and dashboards.
 For example, tables, graphs, and charts are tools that an analyst can use to their advantage to give deeper meaning to a company’s financial information.
 These tools organize relevant numbers that are rather dull and give life and story to them.

-Here are some key objectives to think about when performing financial analysis:
+Here are some key objectives to think about when presenting financial analysis:

-For a breakdown of these objectives, check out our course Excel Dashboards & Data Visualization to help you become a world-class financial analyst.
+For a breakdown of these objectives, check out Excel Dashboards & Data Visualization course to help you become a world-class financial analyst.

 When an analyst uses charts, it is necessary to be aware of what good charts and bad charts look like and how to avoid the latter when telling a story with data.